-A Master's Degree (MA, MSc, etc.) is usually completed in two years.
-In some of the MA programs taught in English there is a one-year option (autumn/spring/semmer semesters).
+A master's degree (MA, MSc, etc.) is usually completed in two years.
+In some of the master programs there is a one-year option (autumn/spring/semmer semesters).
 For graduate programs taught in English visit the following link.
 An index of all graduate programs offered by the Hebrew University can be found on the following link.

 Several tracks are offered:

 - Research Track, which requires writing a thesis.

-- Non-Research Track, which does not include writing a thesis but requires additional courses and semibars.
-Students who complete this track and then decide to pursue a Doctoral degree are required to register as Supplementary-PhD students and write a thesis.
+- Non-Research Track, which does not include writing a thesis but requires additional courses and seminars.
+Students who complete this track and then decide to pursue a doctoral degree are required to register as supplementary-PhD students and write a thesis.